 More interestingly, the Japanese normally have more than a few ways of pronouncing one kanji, which is an ideogram. 日 is also pronounced “Jitsu” as you see in the word 本日(honjitsu), meaning “today”. 本 is pronounced “hon” or “pon”, so if you combine the two alternative pronunciations of these words, it will become “Jitsu Pon”, which sounds very much like “Japan”, “Zipang”, or “Japon”.

+This is how Japan got its name.
 The truth is quite simple.

 ・The reason why Japan is called Japan or similarly in most languages is because the country was once called Zu-pang in the Southern China meaning the sun’s origin.

 ・Who named Japan? - Marco Polo is the one who brought the name of Japan to the Western world although he did not actually name it.

 ・What does Japan mean? – It means ”the sun’s origin”.
 The etymology of Japan is the Chinese characters meaning the sun’s origin.